adobeemeapartners/mop-cdp-stockholm2022/README.md

 ## Agenda

 - 9.15 Intro to the Workshop
-- 9.30 RT-CDP Overview
+- 9.30 Real-Time CDP Jumpstart
-- 10.00 Demo Customer Pitch (by Adobe Solution Consulting)
+- 10.00 Demo Customer Pitch and Q&A (with an Adobe Solution Consultant)
 - 10.45 Coffee Break
 - 11.00 Team Assignment and Environments Handover
 - 12.00 Lunch